MilchRatchet/Luminary/README.md

 ```

 You can control the camera through `WASD` and the mouse.
 The sun can be rotated with the arrow keys.
 The focal length can be changed by pressing `F` and moving the mouse horizontally.
 The aperture size can be changed similarly through `G`.
 The exposure is adjustable in a similar way through `E`.
+Different shading modes can be accessed through `V`.
+The information shown in the title of the window can be switched with `T`.

 Note that bad performance is to be expected.
 Path tracing is very computationally expensive, `Luminary` is not very performant yet and `Luminary` does not make use of `RT-Cores` found on `Turing` or `Ampere` architecture graphics cards.
 The latter would be considered if they would be exposed through `CUDA`.